krishna7356/Sentimental-Analysis/README.md

 * Iterative execution and scheduling: The pipeline can be scheduled to run iteratively after each hour, ensuring continuous dumping data from s3 to HDFS

 # Instructions
-The main project folder is named "pipeline".
+The main project folder is named (https://github.com/krishna7356/Sentimental-Analysis/tree/main/pipeline).